Designing Your Event-Driven Architecture

 4. Let's take a closer look at the Event Flows while the application version is open for editing.

 Event flows in the application specify events that the application can publish, subscribe to, and consume.
-For more information, see Creating an Application in Designer
+For more information, see Creating Applications

 • Published events are events generated by the application and consumed by other applications.